Meowlory3579/Ecommerce-Back-End/README.md

 Make sure that your repo includes a package.json with the required dependencies.
 You can create one by running "npm init" when you first set up the project, before installing any dependencies.

+This application requires the Express package.
+To install Express, navigate to your terminal and enter "npm install express".

 This application requires the Sequelize package.
 To install Sequelize, navigate to your terminal and enter "npm install sequelize".

 This application requires the MySQL2 package.
 To install MySQL2, navigate to your terminal and enter "npm install --save mysql2".